Maturing Pharma 4.0: How Digital Transformation Continues To Reshape Pharmaceuticals

 One example of a new technology that was piloted and evaluated through the process was blockchain.
 Blockchain is software that provides a digital ledger system for records and log transactions, by grouping them into chronologically-ordered blocks.
-This makes it ideal for tracking supplies, and ensuring that required storage conditions have been achieved and that goods have not been tampered with.
-Blockchain is quickly increasing in interest for pharmaceutical companies, based on success stories relating to other sectors of the economy like financial services and energy suppliers.
-Furthermore, the blockchain for pharmaceuticals project is important, given that by 2023, members of the U.S. supply chain will need the processes and systems in place to meet the DSCSA requirement for an interoperable, electronic tracing of pharmaceutical products at the packaging level.
+This makes it ideal for tracking supplies and ensuring that required storage conditions have been achieved and that goods have not been tampered with.
+Based on success stories relating to other sectors of the economy like financial services and energy suppliers, blockchain became seen as a suitable technology to meet the DSCSA requirement for an interoperable, electronic tracing of pharmaceutical products at the packaging level.
 This was demonstrated through a pilot program run jointly between IBM, KPMG, Merck and Walmart, who worked closely with the FDA’s DSCSA pilot program.
 This is leading towards wider adoption in 2023 once the DSCA requirements for medicinal distribution come into force and with it the necessity to demonstrate full unit level traceability across the supply chain.